domschrei/mallob/README.md

 * `-c=<#clients>`: The amount of "external client" processes to simulate.
 When the provided scenario file is `path/to/file.txt`, then the program assumes the existence of separate scenario files `path/to/file.txt.0`, `path/to/file.txt.1`, ..., `path/to/file.txt.<#clients-1>`.
 Note that this number will be subtracted from the amount of actual worker processes within your program execution: `#processes = #workers + #clients`.
 * `-lbc=<#jobs-per-client>`: Simulates "leaky bucket clients": each client process will strive to have exactly `<#jobs-per-client>` jobs in the system at any given time.
 As long as the amount of active jobs of this client is lower than this number, the client will introduce new jobs as possible.
 In other words, the provided number is the amount of _streams of jobs_ that each client wishes to be solved in parallel.
-* `-v=<verbosity>`: How verbose the output should be. `-v=5` is generally the highest supported verbosity and will generate very large log files (including a report for every single P2P message).
+* `-v=<verbosity>`: How verbose the output should be. `-v=6` is generally the highest supported verbosity and will generate very large log files (including a report for every single P2P message).
 Verbosity values of 3 or 4 are more moderate.
 For outputting to log files only and not to stdout, use the `-q` (quiet) option.
 * `-t=<#threads>`: Each mallob process will run `<#threads>` worker threads for each active job.
 * `-l=<load-factor>`: A float `l ∈ (0, 1]` that determines which system load (i.e. the ratio `#busy-nodes / #nodes`) will be aimed at in the balancing computations.
 A load factor very close (or equal) to one may cause performance degradation due to job requests bouncing through the system without finding an empty node.
 A load factor close to zero will keep the majority of processes idle.
-In single instance solving mode, this number is automatically set to 1.
+In single instance solving mode, this number is automatically set to 1: in this case, there are as many job requests as there are processes and every job request will be successful at its very first hop.
 * `-T=<time-limit>`: Run the entire system for the specified amount of seconds.
 * `-cpuh-per-instance=<limit>, -time-per-instance=<limit>`: Sets the per-job resource limits before a job is timeouted.
 Due to some conformity issues, the CPUh `<limit>` is provided in hours whereas the wallclock time `<limit>` is provided in seconds.
 CPUh are measured as the theoretical _worker thread resources_ a job would have according to the balancing results assuming instant migrations.
 * `-md=<max-demand>`: Limits the maximum possible demand any single job may have to `<max-demand>`.